 When ripping small section material a push stick should be used to feed/guide the final 300mm of the material past the blade. a push stick should always be used when making cuts of less than 300mm.

-When ripping long boards or large panels always use a remote work support or enlist trained competent help.
+When ripping long boards or large panels always use a remote

 Feed the work-piece through the saw keeping it indexed against the Rip Fence.
-Use smooth, steady pressure and employ a push stick if necessary (Fig. 46).
+Use smooth, steady pressure and employ a push stick if necessary (Fig. 44).